List of lingua francas: Nahuatl

 Classical Nahuatl was the lingua franca of the Aztec Empire in Mesoamerica prior to the Spanish invasion in the 16th century.
 An extensive corpus of the language as spoken exists.
 Like Latin and Hebrew (prior to the founding of modern Israel), Classical Nahuatl was more of a sociolect spoken among the elites (poets, priests, traders, teachers, bureaucrats) than a language spoken in any common family household.

 After the Spanish conquest, Nahuatl remained the lingua franca of New Spain.
 Spanish friars matched the language to a Latin alphabet, and schools were established to teach Nahuatl to Spanish priests, diplomats, judges, and political leaders.
 In 1570, Nahuatl was made the official language of New Spain, and it became the lingua franca throughout Spanish North America, used in trade and the courts.
 During the prolonged Spanish conquest of Guatemala Spain's native allies, mostly from Tlaxcala and Cholula, spread Nahuatl to Maya areas where it was not spoken prior to the arrival of the Spanish, resulting in Nahuatl placenames across Guatemala which persist up to the present.
 In 1696, the official use of any language other than Spanish was banned throughout the empire.
 Especially since Mexican independence, the use of Nahuatl has dwindled.

 Occaneechi

-Prior to European colonization, the Occaneechi dialect of the Tutelo language served as a lingua franca in the land that would become the state of Virginia.
-Tutelo was a Siouan language.
-But Robert Beverley Jr., in the 18th century, observed that the Tuscarora, who spoke an Iroquoian language, and the Powhatan, who spoke an Algonquian language, both used Occaneechi in religious ceremonies, much like modern Christian communities use Latin.
+Prior to European colonization, the Occaneechi language was said to have served as a lingua franca in the land that would become the state of Virginia.
+But Robert Beverley Jr., in the 18th century, observed that the Tuscarora, who spoke an Iroquoian language, and the Powhatan, who spoke an Algonquian language, both used Occaneechi in religious ceremonies, like modern Christian communities use Latin.
 Beverley also noted that the Occaneechi language was used by all native nations of Virginia as a trade language.

 After European colonists introduced devastating infectious diseases, all native languages of Virginia began to decline.
-All dialects of Tutelo, including Occaneechi, became extinct by the end of the 20th century.
-However, there is considerable documentation of the language by numerous linguists, and interest among modern Tutelo people in reviving the language.
+John Lederer claimed that the Occaneechi spoke a closely related language to the now extinct Tutelo language.
+There is considerable documentation of the Tutelo language by numerous linguists and interest in the Monacan Indian Nation in reviving the language.